umputun/spot/README.md

 ## Ad-hoc commands

 Spot supports ad-hoc commands that can be executed on the remote hosts.
 This is useful when all is needed is to execute a command on the remote hosts without creating a playbook file.
-This command optionally passed as a first argument, i.e. `spot "ls -la /tmp"` and usually accompanied by the `--target=<host>` (`-t <host>`) flags.
+This command is optionally passed as a first argument, i.e. `spot "ls -la /tmp"` and usually accompanied by the `--target=<host>` (`-t <host>`) flags.
 Example: `spot "ls -la" -t h1.example.com -t h2.example.com`.

-All other overrides can be used with adhoc commands as well, for example `--user`and `--key` to specify the user and sshkey to use when connecting to the remote hosts.
+All other overrides can be used with ad-hoc commands as well, for example `--user`and `--key` to specify the user and sshkey to use when connecting to the remote hosts.
 By default, Spot will use the current user and the default ssh key.
 Inventory can be passed to such commands as well, for example `--inventory=inventory.yml`.

 Adhoc commands always sets `verbose` to `true` automatically, so the user can see the output of the command.

 ## Rolling Updates

 Spot supports rolling updates, which means that the tasks will be executed on the hosts one by one, waiting for the previous host to finish before starting the next one.
-This is useful when you need to update a service running on multiple hosts, but want to avoid downtime.
-To enable rolling updates, use the `--concurrent=N` flag when running the `spot` command. `N` is the number of hosts to execute the tasks on concurrently.
+This is useful when you need to update a service running on multiple hosts but want to avoid downtime.
+To enable rolling updates, use the `--concurrent=N` flag when running the `spot` command. `N` is the number of hosts to execute the tasks concurrently.
 Example: `spot --concurrent=2`.
-In addition, user can use a builtin `wait` command to wait for a service to start before executing the next command.
+In addition, the user can use a built-in `wait` command to wait for a service to start before executing the next command.
 See the [Command Types](#command-types) section for more details.
-Practically, user will have a task with a series of commands, where the last command will wait for the service to start by running a command like `curl -s --fail localhost:8080` and then the task will be executed on the next host.
+Practically, the user will have a task with a series of commands, where the last command will wait for the service to start by running a command like `curl -s --fail localhost:8080` and then the task will be executed on the next host.

 ## Secrets